-Nasa keeps stumbling on to its own trash on Mars
+Nasa keeps finding its own trash on Mars

 Nasa’s Perseverance rover recently ran into a surprise — a piece of shiny foil stuck to a rock on the Red Planet.

 As Nasa tweeted from an account dedicated to the Perseverance rover, the team behind the rover mission thinks it’s likely a piece of a thermal blanket from the descent stage rocket that landed Perseverance on the Martian surface in 2021.
-But they don’t really know how it got to where it is now, two miles from where the rover landed.
+But they don’t really know how it got to where it is now, a whopping two miles from where the rover landed.

 It’s not the first time Nasa has come across the detritus of its own operations on Mars.
 In April, the Ingenuity helicopter that arrived on Mars with Perseverance came across the descent stage and landing gear that brought them both to the surface of the Red Planet.
 It’s the likely source of the piece of thermal blanket Perseverance just came across.